-- (1) This section applies to and in respect of a young person found guilty of an offence who at the time of being sentenced is at least 17 years old but under 18 years old (the offender). - (2) The court dealing with the offender - (a) may dispose of the matter in one of the ways provided for in this Part; or - (b) may impose a community order under the Sentencing Act 1995 on the offender, but only if under Part 5 of that Act it would be lawful to impose a community order in respect of the offence were the offender not a young person.
+- (1) This section applies to and in respect of a young person found guilty of an offence who at the time of being sentenced is at least 17 years old but under 18 years old (the offender). - The court dealing with the offender (2) - may dispose of the matter in one of the ways provided (a) for in this Part; or - may impose a community order under the Sentencing (b) Act 1995 on the offender, but only if under Part 5 of that Act it would be lawful to impose a community order in respect of the offence were the offender not a young person.

-- (4) The court must not impose a community order under the Sentencing Act 1995 on the offender unless under that Act the court has received a pre-sentence report under that Act about the offender. - (5) If the court imposes a community order on the offender under the Sentencing Act 1995 it is not prevented from making any order under this Division. - (6) If the court imposes a community order on the offender under the Sentencing Act 1995, that Act and the Sentence Administration Act 2003 apply to and in respect of the order imposed.
+- If the court dealing with the offender is the Children's Court, subsection (2) is subject to section 21 of the Children's Court of Western Australia Act 1988. - (4) The court must not impose a community order under the Sentencing Act 1995 on the offender unless under that Act the court has received a pre-sentence report under that Act about the offender. - If the court imposes a community order on the offender under the Sentencing Act 1995 it is not prevented from making any order under this Division. - If the court imposes a community order on the offender under the Sentencing Act 1995, that Act and the Sentence Administration Act 2003 apply to and in respect of the order imposed.